-a.
-Would the project conflict with or obstruct implementation of the applicable air quality plan?

-Less Than Significant with Mitigation Incorporation] Less Than  🕅 Significant Impact
+a. project conflict with ir quality plan? or o bstruct imp lementa ation of tl he Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact - .
+0 11 0 .
+(0.0

 The Southern California Association of Governments (SCAG) has determined that if a project is consistent with growth forecasts for the subregion in which it is located, it is consistent with the South Coast Air Quality Management District (SCAQMD) Air Quality Management Plan (AQMP), and regional emissions are mitigated by the control strategies specified in the AQMP.
 Since the STRO does not propose any new development or growth inducing projects that would conflict with the SCAG growth forecasts, it would be consistent with the AQMP and therefore no additional analysis is required.